ohnit/turnpike-ios/docs/source/installation.rst

 Updating Turnpike is easy!
-Just open up your console, navigate to your Turnpike directory, then run ``git pull origin master`` and the newest version should come straight from GitHub.
+Just open up your console, navigate to your Turnpike directory, then run ``git pull origin master`` and the newest version will update straight from GitHub.

 .. figure:: images/installation/14.png
    :alt: Updating From GitHub